 The largest marina in Cuba, Marina Hemingway is named after the famous author.
 You can see the amazing yachts, as well as go swimming, hit the water slides, and eat a great meal.
 Marina Hemingway is also host to one of the largest annual fishing tournaments in the Caribbean.
 Image Credit

 31. Hotel Nacional, Havana

 Flanked by 75’ palm trees, the Hotel Nacional takes you back to the 1930’s when Cuba was in its heyday.
 A Cuban icon, the hotel is the perfect example of Art Deco architecture and is known for its refined elegance.
 Image Credit

 32. Capitolio Nacional, Havana

 A monument to pre-revolutionary Cuban history, Capitolio Nacional is a grandiose building that dominates the Havana skyline.
-Perfectly landscaped gardens flank the building, while inside is a true work of art complete with gilded lamps and inlaid marble floors.
+Perfectly landscaped gardens flank the building, while the inside is a true work of art complete with gilded lamps and inlaid marble floors.
 Image Credit